top of page

 These are the first memories I have of knowing who I was.
 I was a girl with imagination, courage, and hope, that believed magic could really exist if we believed it could, and I was an artist that wanted to share my magic with the world.

-But, so it goes...every story has a dragon.
+But, so it goes...every story has its dragon.

 Mine came in many forms throughout my life, telling me that my stories were useless, my magic wasn’t real, and that my happiness did not exist, and…